Skip to main content

 1. Go to the Solar System Scene, select the Earth and open the behaviour panel.

-1. In behaviour Library, under the "Item Event" category drag the "Click" block.
+1. In the behaviour Library, under the "Item Event" category drag the "Click" block.

 1. under the "Scene" category drag the "Change Scene" block.
 Select the "Earth" scene under "Change Scene" block's "Scene" option, then connect the "Click" block and the "Change Scene" block.

-1. Then repeat the same procedure in Moon's behaviour Main layer canvas.
+1. Then repeat the same procedure in the Moon's behaviour Main layer canvas.

 1. Select "User Setting" in the scene and open the "Inspector" to configure the scene settings.
 Select "Wand" as the "Default Tool".
 This sets the Wand tool as the default interaction tool in XR mode.
 Then change the "Interaction Scope (Wand Length)" into "50".